 Katey is a cat lover, and infected Humberto with that love.
 Katey’s three black rescue cats will be joining Humberto’s two white rescue cats, resulting in an interesting family.
 Katey was an intelligent, strong, resourceful woman who helped many people along the way in a number of capacities.
 She will be sorely missed

-To plant a tree in memory of Katey Ayers, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Katey Ayers, please visit our floral store.